Internal Control System

 Compliance with laws and regulations related to logistics |

-- *1.Number of audited items is a sum of the number of items audited in each of the divisions subject to audit.
+- *1.Number of audited items is the sum of the number of items audited in each of the divisions subject to audit.

 - *2.Activities for human rights advancement focused mainly on training, the release of information, and the follow-up of survey results.